sparkfun/RedBot_Line_Sensor/README.md

 Repository Contents
 -------------------

-* **/hardware** - Eagle PCB layout files
+* **/Hardware** - Eagle PCB layout files
 * **/Production Files** - Files to support SparkFun production

 License Information
 -------------------

-All contents of this repository are released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+The hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+The code is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

+Distributed as-is; no warranty is given.

 Authors: Mike Hord @ SparkFun Electonics